lauracastadiaz/lauracastadiaz/README.md

     code: ["JavaScript", HTML, CSS, SCSS, PHP, bootstrap, "Java", "MySQL", "Laravel", "React", "VUE.js"] }
 ```
+- 💻 **I’m currently looking for a job**

+- 🌐 I have experience in remote work and am highly **self-taught**, having previously held other remote positions.

+- 🚀 I successfully completed a solo project using the **Laravel** framework, working extensively with databases and managing the entire development process.

+- 🏢 I completed my internship at Xpanse Studio, where I gained hands-on experience in real-world projects, **all in a remote work environment**.

-- 🔭 I’m currently studying on **Medac**
+- 🔭 I studied DAW at **Medac**

 - 🌱 I’m currently learning **Frameworks, programming languages and databases**

 - 👨‍💻 All of my projects are available at [https://github.com/lauracastadiaz](https://github.com/lauracastadiaz)

 - 💬 Ask me about **any fact you want to know**